michel1991/ocp-java-11/modulars/README.md

 * E. Four

 Since the service provider itself is changing, it needs to be re-compiled.
 However, none of the other modules does, making option B correct.

 ### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
+If you add a second service provider module, how many of these modules do you need to recompile?
+A. Zero
+B. One
+C. Two
+D. Three
+E. Four

+Since this is a new module, you need to compile the new module.
+However, none of the existing modules needs to be recompiled, making option A correct.
+The service locator will see the new service provider simply by having the new service provider on the module path.

+### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
 Which statements are true about the directives you need to specify?
 (Choose all that apply.)
 * A. The consumer must use the requires directive.